Jupyter Notebook Support

 *.ipynb files, and allows you to edit them.

 <file name>.ipynb shows document cells including code, text, equations etc.

 Notebook support includes:

-- Support for local and (in the Professional edition) remote interpreters.
-See section IPython/Jupyter Notebook Support for details.
+Support for local and (in the Professional edition) remote interpreters.
+See section To configure a remote connection for a notebook, follow these steps: for details.

 Configuring an interpreter for a notebook